1. What is the history of ResponsibleSteel™?

-ResponsibleSteel™ is the first global multi-stakeholder standard and certification initiative for steel.
-It is a not for profit organisation which will administer an independent third-party certification programme for the steel value chain.
-The standard will be finalised through an ISEAL Code-compliant process during 2018 / 2019.
-ResponsibleSteel™ is a membership led programme, and new members are welcome from anywhere in the world, from every part of the steel supply chain, and from businesses, civil society groups, associations, and other organisations.
-The steel industry today is the largest materials industry in the global economy.
+The steel industry is the largest materials industry in the global economy.
 At 1 trillion US$ turnover, it is 7.5 times the size of the copper industry, 10 times the size of the aluminium industry and around 3 times the value of the cement industry.
 Steel is a key component for thousands of the products that make our lives possible, from building materials to automobiles.

 Major manufacturers and users of steel in the transport, construction, packaging, infrastructure and energy sectors are voicing a growing expectation that the materials they use have been sourced and produced responsibly.
-Initiatives have already been established to provide such a guarantee for aluminium, concrete, stone and aggregates.
-There is no such initiative applicable to all sources of steel, and steel’s customers are looking for one.
-There is direct benefit to those steel producers that already achieve high standards and also a shared benefit for the whole sector in encouraging those that don’t, to raise their game.
+Initiatives have already been established to provide such a guarantee for aluminium, concrete, stone and aggregates and, with ResponsibleSteel, there is now one for all sources of steel.

 5. What are the benefits?